ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 2. Swytch E-Bike Conversion Kit

-The Swytch was first designed back in 2017 after the founder, Oliver Montague saw a gap in the market for a lightweight and easy to fit e-bike conversion kit.
+The Swytch was first designed back in 2017 after the founder, Oliver Montague saw a gap in the market for a lightweight and easy-to-fit e-bike conversion kit.
 After a successful crowdfunding campaign, Swytch was launched and has gone on to be a global success story.

 Converting a bike to electric continues to be an appealing option despite there being a mind-boggling array of new e-bikes on the market.
-The great thing about converting a bike to electric is you can generally convert anything from a vintage racing bike through to a modern-day city bike.
+The great thing about converting a bike to electric is you can generally convert anything from a vintage racing bike to a modern-day city bike.
 If you have an old bike that’s got sentimental value, adding a motor kit is a great way to encourage you to keep using it.

 The Swytch motor kit fitted to a Brompton folding bike